AdamboislevantFleury/CY-Path/README.md

 # Improvements

-- Using a global servor so players can play on different machines
+- Using a global servor so people can play on different machines
 - Interface more user friendly and more spaced
 - Giving the possibility to the player to choose the color of their pawn and their player's name